GrumpyCockatiel/Raydreams.MiniServer/README.md

 * HTTPS - there's no support for HTTPS.
 * Multiple Requests - Only one request can be handled at a time.
 Other incoming requests are blocked until processing requests are complete.
-* Binding to custom domains.
+* Binding to custom domains - You can't bind a custom domain yet.
-* Logging - better logger interface coming soon.
 * File Parsing - there's no real plan to parse physical files as that sort of defeats the purpose of a light weight web server, but never say never.
+Maybe simple parsing in the header or something?